pali-english/pali-english.github.io/README.md

 Wander alone and do no wrong,
 at ease like a tusker in the wilds.

+    Ekassa - One's own, alone
+    caritaṁ - Conduct, practice, behavior
+    seyyo - Better, preferable
+    Natthi - There is not
+    bāle - In the fool, with fools sahāyatā - Companionship, fellowship
+    Eko - Alone
+    care - Should wander, live
+    na ca - Nor
+    pāpāni - Evil, wrong
+    kayirā - Should do, commit
+    Appossukko - Without negligence, at ease, without worry mātaṅgaraññeva - Like an elephant in the forest nāgo - Elephant

 Atthamhi jātamhi sukhā sahāyā,
 Tuṭṭhī sukhā yā itarītarena;
 Puññaṁ sukhaṁ jīvitasaṅkhayamhi,